eramajarvi/project-rubicon/README.md

 If you want to help the translation of the project, you can download the document below and send it to me via email after filling in all the blanks.

 [Translation Document.docx](https://github.com/VOLKANOGEDAY/FluentAbout/files/9994823/Translation.Document.docx)

+## Notice
+The app is now discontinued and it won't get any further updates (at least for a very long time).
+I switched to linux.